 A regression problem is when the output variable is a real or continuous value, such as “salary” or “weight”.
-Many different models can be used, the simplest is the linear regression.
+Many different models can be used, the simplest is linear regression.
 It tries to fit data with the best hyperplane which goes through the points.

-Types of Regression –
+Types of Regression:

-Linear regression is used for predictive analysis.
-Linear regression is a linear approach for modeling the relationship between the criterion or the scalar response and the multiple predictors or explanatory variables.
+- Linear regression is used for predictive analysis.
+Linear regression is a linear approach for modelling the relationship between the criterion or the scalar response and the multiple predictors or explanatory variables.
 Linear regression focuses on the conditional probability distribution of the response given the values of the predictors.
 For linear regression, there is a danger of overfitting.
 The formula for linear regression is: Y’ = bX + A.

-Polynomial regression is used for curvilinear data.
+- Polynomial regression is used for curvilinear data.
 Polynomial regression is fit with the method of least squares.
-The goal of regression analysis to model the expected value of a dependent variable y in regards to the independent variable x.
+The goal of regression analysis is to model the expected value of a dependent variable y in regards to the independent variable x.
 The equation for polynomial regression is: l = .

-Stepwise regression is used for fitting regression models with predictive models.
+- Stepwise regression is used for fitting regression models with predictive models.
 It is carried out automatically.
 With each step, the variable is added or subtracted from the set of explanatory variables.
 The approaches for stepwise regression are forward selection, backward elimination, and bidirectional elimination.
 The formula for stepwise regression is .

-Ridge regression is a technique for analyzing multiple regression data.
+- Ridge regression is a technique for analyzing multiple regression data.
 When multicollinearity occurs, least squares estimates are unbiased.
-A degree of bias is added to the regression estimates, and a result, ridge regression reduces the standard errors.
+A degree of bias is added to the regression estimates, and as a result, ridge regression reduces the standard errors.
 The formula for ridge regression is .

-Lasso regression is a regression analysis method that performs both variable selection and regularization.
+- Lasso regression is a regression analysis method that performs both variable selection and regularization.
 Lasso regression uses soft thresholding.
 Lasso regression selects only a subset of the provided covariates for use in the final model.
 Lasso regression is .

-ElasticNet regression is a regularized regression method that linearly combines the penalties of the lasso and ridge methods.
+- ElasticNet regression is a regularized regression method that linearly combines the penalties of the lasso and ridge methods.
 ElasticNet regression is used for support vector machines, metric learning, and portfolio optimization.
 The penalty function is given by:.